 It Might Affect Hormones, Fertility, and Thyroid Function

 We have zero long-term data about how an all-meat diet impacts hormones, thyroid function, and fertility.
 I have written before about why carbohydrates are particularly important for female fertility and why very-low-carb diets may not be the best choice during pregnancy.

-Carbohydrates are particularly important for supporting thyroid function since insulin stimulates the conversion of inactive thyroid hormone T4 to active T3.
+Carbohydrates are particularly important for supporting thyroid function, since insulin stimulates the conversion of inactive thyroid hormone T4 to active T3.
 In fact, traditional cultures that ate largely animal products and had little access to plant foods often went to great lengths to support fertility, including eating the thyroid glands of the animals they hunted.
 (16)

-My guess is that most modern “carnivores” are not consuming the thyroid glands of animals and are therefore at risk for suboptimal thyroid function and (at least temporary) infertility.
+My guess is that most modern “carnivores” are not consuming the thyroid glands of animals and are, therefore, at risk for suboptimal thyroid function and (at least temporary) infertility.

 It Could Overtax Your Liver (If You’re Eating Lean Meat)

 When you don’t eat sufficient carbohydrates and fat, your liver can make glucose from protein via a process called gluconeogenesis.
-This process creates nitrogen waste, which must be converted to urea and disposed of through the kidneys.
+This process creates nitrogenous waste, which must be converted to urea and disposed of through the kidneys.

 While this is a normal process that occurs in every human being, there is a limit to how much protein the liver can cope with safely.
 More than 35 to 40 percent of total calories as protein can overwhelm the urea cycle, leading to nausea, diarrhea, wasting, and, potentially, death.
 For pregnant women, this threshold may be as low as 25 percent of total calories.
 (17)